infrahq/infra/docs/reference/cli-reference.md

 #### Examples

 ```
-# Set a new secret for a provider
+# Set a new client secret for a connected provider
-$ infra providers edit okta --secret
+$ infra providers edit okta --client-secret
 ```

 #### Options

 ```
-      --client-secret   Set a new secret
+      --client-secret string   Set a new client secret
 ```

 #### Options inherited from parent commands